 - Anyone awaiting the results of a COVID-19 test

 These rules will be in effect until further notice.
 Those who enter the courts or offices must wear a protective mask at all times.
 Their actions must be consistent with all current recommendations by the Centers for Disease Control.
 Those who cannot mask for health reasons or on religious grounds should contact the courts’ Americans with Disabilities Act coordinator directly at 412-350-4044 or 412-350-5419.
 They must do this before showing up to the courts or offices.

 What do these protocols mean?

-The above rules apply specifically to Allegany County.
-Generally speaking, other courts across the state and region may have different rules and potentially operating normally, while others may fully remote.
+The above rules apply specifically to Allegheny County.
+Generally speaking, other courts across the state region may have different rules and potentially operating normally, while others may fully remote.
 This means that many cases remain online, with everyone involved in the case using a video platform.